massgravel/massgrave.dev/kms38.md

 ## File Details

-Besides plain batch script, KMS38 activation requires the use of official gatherosstate.exe (x86) file.
+Besides the plain batch script, KMS38 activation requires the use of an official gatherosstate.exe (x86) file.

          File: gatherosstate.exe
         SHA-1: FABB5A0FC1E6A372219711152291339AF36ED0B5

 It's taken from [Windows 10 Version 1607 ADK](https://go.microsoft.com/fwlink/p/?LinkId=526740) (Section: User State Migration Tool)

-**Further**, in case of Windows Server Core editions, system doesn't have `clipup.exe` file.
+**Further**, in the case of Windows Server Core editions, the system doesn't have `clipup.exe` file.
 So to activate it, MAS separate files version contains the below file.
 (It's not included in MAS AIO)

           File: ClipUp.exe
          SHA-1: 48D928B1BEC25A56FE896C430C2C034B7866AA7A